gla-rad/SECOMLib/README.md

      public class SecomSignatureValidatorImpl implements SecomSignatureProvider {

          /**
-          * This function overrides the interface definition to link the SECOM
+          * This function overrides the interface definition to provide the SECOM
-          * signature provision with the cKeeper operation.
-A service can request
+          * signature provision operation.
+This can ve done locally, or ask another
-          * cKeeper to sign a payload, using a valid certificate based on the
-          * provided digital signature certificate information.
+          * microservice to perform the actual singing for us.
           *
           * @param signatureCertificate  The digital signature certificate to be used for the signature generation
           * @param algorithm             The algorithm to be used for the signature generation